tschumann/sandbot/sandbot/readme.txt

 - [All] Replaced botdonshoot console command with bot_shoot cvar.
 - [Windows] Updated Windows compiler to Visual Studio 2017 (from Visual Studio 2008).
 - [Linux] Updated Linux compiler to gcc 6.3.0 (from I'm not sure what - gcc 4.8.2? gcc 4.9.0?).
-- [Linux] Added a bunch of extra gcc flags to better optimise the code (thanks Robocop@Bots United).
+- [Linux] Added a bunch of extra gcc flags to better optimise the code (thanks RoboCop@Bots United).
 - [Linux] Tidied up the Makefile.
 - [Linux] Added debug symbol generation to Makefile.
 - [Day of Defeat] Bots will now move at walk speed instead of sprinting everywhere.
-- [Day of Defeat] Marine bots will now say when they're reloading.
+- [Day of Defeat] Bots will now say when they're reloading.
 - [Opposing Force] Added Opposing Force CTF support.
 - [Natural Selection] Marine bots will now say when they're reloading.
 - [Natural Selection] Marine bots are now slightly less accurate to compensate for the fact their isn't reduced in dark areas.